marcus-grant/infra/roles/luks/README.md

 | luks_map   | false    | None     | valid LUKS path  | If present, a LUKS mapped path.
 Skip unlock if empty |
 | block_id   | true     | None     | UUID of a volume | A partition/block/volume id acquired using `blkid`   |

+There will be a lot of lists employed in the rendered scripts.
+That's why it's important to mount & unlock volumes in the correct order.
+If given parent directory `/a` and subdirectory `/a/b` then it's important that the `luks_mapping` dictionary for `/a` preceeds the dictionary for `mount` point `/a/b`.

 ## Example Playbook

 Given an `lsblk` like this: